 SafeFish will provide a grant for a passionate post-graduate student undertaking a research project specific to food safety or market access of Australian seafood and aspiring to remain in the sector on completion.
 Example research areas could be contamination of any hazard (microbial, chemical or physical) in seafood either produced or imported into Australia, public health aspects, risk assessment, risk management or risk communication, supply chain/processing activities that impact food safety, traceability, seafood fraud related to food safety, or other high priority topics deemed acceptable to the SafeFish partnership.

 The grant can be used for the following purposes: operating expenses directly relating to the research; conference/workshop participation when presenting; a collaborative placement; or publication expenses.
 The applicant must outline in their application the purpose for which the funds will be used.

 Additional benefits to the recipient will be networking with national and international industry and government, exposure of their research at a national level and the potential career opportunities that may arise from this.
 Were possible the student will be introduced to international researchers relevant to their work.

 The grant will be $10,000 per annum (2022 rate, indexed annually).
 Applicants may apply for access to the grant for one to three years.
 Only one grant will be awarded per year.
-The total pool of funds available is $31,800.
 Where students are awarded the grant across multiple years, appropriate review periods will be built into the contract.

 The grant will be awarded following a competitive process.

-- SafeFish will advertise the post-graduate grant widely across Australia, calling for applications in December 2021.
-Applications will close 1 March 2022.
+- SafeFish will advertise the post-graduate grant widely across Australia, calling for applications in November each year.